FAQ: 2019 BUREAU OF ECONOMIC ANALYSIS REPORT ON OUTDOOR RECREATION RELEASED

 What is the methodology of the OIA Outdoor Recreation Economy Report?

-BEA’s analysis for the time period 2012-2018 was just released on September 20.
-We have not had an opportunity to review the methodology at this point, but what we do know is that our economic report is based on consumer spending, while the BEA’s numbers are built by measuring gross outputs to the GDP.
+BEA’s analysis for the time period 2012-2019 was just released on November 10.
+We have not had an opportunity to review the methodology at this point, but what we do know is that our economic report is based on consumer spending, while the BEA’s numbers are focused on measuring gross output and value added.

 Essentially, our economic report – which is basic economic input-output modeling – starts with the consumer and works down to the manufacturing/imports point.
-The BEA goes the opposite direction, starting with manufacturing and imports and works up to the consumer.
+The BEA goes the opposite direction, starting with production in manufacturing and other industries and works up to the consumer.
 This approach uses different data sets and methods which accounts for differences, too.

-What is the difference between gross output and GDP?
+What is the difference between gross output and value added (or GDP)?

-Gross output (GO) is the measure of total economic activity in the production of new goods and services.
-It is a much broader measure of the economy than gross domestic product (GDP), which is limited mainly to final output (finished goods and services).
+Gross output (GO) is the measure of total economic activity in the production of goods and services.
+It is a much broader measure of the economy than gross domestic product (GDP), which measures final output (finished goods and services).